 Not all amphibians can breathe underwater.
 With some amphibians, it appears that they can breathe underwater, when in fact they are holding their breath!
 Some amphibians can hold their breath for hours.

 Fun fact: There are lungless salamanders that have neither lungs nor gills… They just breathe through their skin!

 Frogs are amphibians and not fully aquatic animals they still breathe through their skin,

 An adult frog can typically hold its breath anywhere between 4 to 7 hours.

 Can frogs live completely underwater?

-The short answers is both Yes and No. It depends on the frogs life cycle and the growing stage they are in,
+The short answer is both Yes and No. It depends on the frog’s life cycle and the growing stage they are in,

 In the early juvenile tadpoles stage, they can live entirely underwater, like a fish.
 As they become adult frogs, they develop lungs and can breathe air through both lungs and perspiration through the skin.

 By now I hope that you have learned a lot about frogs and the way they breathe.

 We’ve learned that frogs can breathe underwater and that they do this by “inhaling” oxygen through their skin.